 Assessment Objectives AO1: Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
-[2] Additional Guidance All content is indicative only and any other correct examples of the role of young people during the Cultural Revolution should also be credited.
+[2] Additional Guidance All content is indicative only and any other correct examples of the role of young people during the Cultural Revolution should a be credited.
 2 egs or one eg explained= 2 marks.

 Levels Indicative content Marks N/A Points marking One example would be that many young people joined the Red Guards movement during the Cultural Revolution [1].
 They destroyed things that represented traditional Chinese society, such as religious shrines and books about Confucius [2].
-2 One example would be the way young people were sent to the countryside later in the Cultural Revolution [1].
+One example would be the way young people were sent to the countryside later in the Cultural Revolution [1].
+They were teld to 'learn from the peacents' 2 later in the Cultural Revolution [1].
 They were told to 'learn from the peasants' and as a result many lost the chance of an education [2].